solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   SetComputeUnitPrice(u64),
   SetLoadedAccountsDataSizeLimit(u32),
   // Limit on maximum of PRAW fees to be paid
-  // Fees is set in micro lamports per CU SetProgramRebatableAccountWriteFees(u64),
+  // Fees is set in microlamports per CU SetProgramRebatableAccountWriteFees(u64),
 }
 ```